Asajj Ventress - Tragic Hero

-- Asajj has nightmares about her past, which often drive her Dark Side.
+- Asajj has nightmares about her past, which drive her Dark Side.

-- She often portrays herself as feeling numb to others, only rarely showing emotion.
+- She portrays a numbness, only rarely showing emotion.
 She isolates herself, just as she did from Lassa Rhayme and Quinlan Vos.

 - Finally, she is very reactive when experiencing traumatic feelings.
 She shows anger, aggression, and deadly outbursts whenever confronted.

 If you look at her past, it is evident much of her anger stems from social isolation: being sold into slavery, losing her masters, losing her sisters, and finally, losing her love.
 In fact, much of her loss represents the loss or absence of family.
 Without parents, she looks to her slave master, her Jedi Master, and even Count Dooku as her father-figure.
 Yet, they are either killed or end up betraying her.
 Similarly, she loses her clan in much the same way.
 Everyone she knew as a father, a mother, or a sister dies.
 And Asajj takes all the blame for their deaths.